volcanobotg/onimeshWinGUI/README.md

 Open QT and open the project in this repository.

+When prompted to configure the project, check the box that says "Desktop QT 5.5.1 MinGW 32bit" and click "Configure Project".

 Once you've opened this project using QT, simply build it and run it.
 The GUI will appear.